SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

                                build();
     HttpStatus httpStatus = emailApi.sendEmail(email);

-The destination, copy and blind copy fields can contain several values, e. g., withTo("to1@email.com", "to2@email.com").
-An email can also contain attachments being the object of com.cumulocity.model.email.Attachment class.
+The destination and the copy and blind copy fields can contain several values, like withTo("to1@email.com", "to2@email.com").
+An email can also contain attachments defined as an object of com.cumulocity.model.email.Attachment class.

-A call to an Email API returns an HTTP status of a request, 200 OK in case if an email was sent successfully.
+A call to an email API returns an HTTP status of a request, 200 OK in case if an email was sent successfully.

 #### Prerequisites

-For using an Email messaging API a role 'EMAIL_ADMIN' is required.
+For using an email messaging API a role 'EMAIL_ADMIN' is required.
 By default, every newly created user of the admin group obtains an 'EMAIL_ADMIN' permission.

 #### Email management endpoint